aws-samples/aws-greengrass-mini-fulfillment/docs/INSTALL.md

         ```bash
         $ ./move_certs.sh
         ```
-    1. Download the servo software used by the Greengrass Devices
+    1. Download and prep the servo software used by the Greengrass Devices
         ```bash
         $ ./servo_setup.py
         ```